Children and Families - Clinical Service

 - parenting difficulties

-The Clinical Service generally works on an outreach basis with children and families in their homes, schools, Youth Hubs or other community settings.
-They can also offer individual, family and group work.
+The Clinical Service generally works on an outreach basis.
+This is with children and families in their homes, schools, Youth Hubs, or other community settings.
+They can also offer individual, family, and group work.

 The Clinical Service offers a range of support to service users, depending on their identified needs and goals.